bhargav265/CS269/README.md

 - Tweets contain plethora of disticntive named entity types
 - Due to twitter's 140 character limit, the tweets lack sufficient contest to determine the entity type.

+To address these problems, the following contributions were made.

+1. By utilizing in-domain, outof-domain, and unlabeled data, it was able to substantially boost performance.
+2. LabeledLDA is applied, utilizing constraints based on an open-domain database (Freebase) as a source of supervision.

+## Shallow Syntax in Tweets

 ```markdown
 Syntax highlighted code block